crate/crate/docs/general/builtins/index.rst

 .. highlight:: psql

-.. -sql-functions-operators:
+.. _sql-functions-operators:

 ================================
 Built-in functions and operators
 ================================

-This chapter provides an overview of built-in functions and operators.
+This chapter provides an overview of built-in functions and :ref:`operators

-Operators are reserved keywords that are primarily used in a :ref:`sql_dql_where_clause` to perform arithmetic operations or comparisons.
+<gloss-operator>`.

 .. rubric:: Table of contents